Preventive Dentistry Summerfield

 Much of dentistry is focused on monitoring your oral health and acting to treat potential problems before they can develop into severe issues that require invasive, costly treatments.
-In addition to regular checkups and cleanings (which you should schedule every six months), Dr. Parry can offer plenty of options for preventive dentistry in Summerfield, NC that will keep you and your loved ones smiling for years to come.
-Schedule your next appointment at Magnolia Shores Family Dental today by calling our dental office.
+In addition to regular checkups and cleanings, which you should schedule every six months, Dr. Parry can offer plenty of options for preventive dentistry in Summerfield, NC, that will keep you and your loved ones smiling for years to come.
+Schedule your next appointment at Magnolia Shores Dental today by calling our dental office.

-Why Choose Magnolia Shores Family Dental for Preventive Dentistry?
+Why Choose Magnolia Shores Dental for Preventive Dentistry?

 The primary goal of a dental checkup is to examine the mouth for tooth decay, plaque, tartar, gum disease, and other oral health issues.
-Digital X-rays may be taken so that we can analyze the areas between your teeth and beneath your gum line.
-After the checkup, any plaque or tartar that was found will be removed.
-(You can get rid of plaque by yourself, but once it hardens into tartar, you’ll need Dr. Parry’s help.)
+Digital X-rays may be taken so that we can analyze the areas between your teeth and beneath your gumline.
+After the checkup, any plaque or tartar that is found will be removed.
+You can get rid of plaque by yourself, but once it hardens into tartar, you’ll need Dr. Parry’s help.
 As a final touch, we’ll polish your teeth to remove any surface stains, leaving you with a freshly brightened grin.

 Nightguards for Bruxism